miamtech/mealz-documentation/docs/web/customization/window-miam.md

 The window.miam object still has a lot more methods and attributes that can make a big difference for customizing your experience.
 Some of them will not be useful to you right off the bat, but can be at some point.

 :::tip
-  Except for the ones mentionned in [Set up and usage](./category/set-up-and-usage), none of the methods listed in this section are necessary if the basic implementation is good enough for you.
+  Except for the methods mentioned in [Set up and usage](./category/set-up-and-usage), none of the methods listed in this section are necessary if the basic implementation is good enough for you.
 But if you want or need more customization, you may need to call some of those methods.
 :::

 ## window.miam.analytics
-- `eventSent$: Observable<string>` Each time Mealz sends an analytics event, emits its content as a stringified JSON of the following format:
+- `eventSent$: Observable<string>` Each time Mealz sends an analytics event, it emits its content as a stringified JSON of the following format:

 ```javascript
 {